 Pallbearers will be Jeffrey Bradford Bastian, Thomas Andrew Bastian, James Allan Atkins, William McMaster Fisher, James Joseph Birney Fisher and Ryan McMaster Fisher.

-in memory of Donald Eugene Bastian, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Donald Eugene Bastian, please visit our floral store.